-Images add diversity and visual information that just sometimes isn’t possible with words.
-But how do you add it to your works cited?
+Images add diversity and visual information that sometimes just isn’t possible with words.
+But, how do you add it to your works cited?
 Learn the ins and outs of citing a picture in your work and a little about the legalities.

 Adding a Reproduced Image in Text

 Sometimes, it makes sense to reference images visually to prove a point.
 This is especially true if you are writing a paper about art or paintings.
 It can also be true of other humanities type work.
 Therefore, it is a good idea to know how to add the picture to your text.
 Adding original images is a good way to strengthen your primary sources.

 When you are including the image in the text, you will refer to the figure through the abbreviation and number: fig. #.
 For example, if this is your first image, it will be fig. 1.
 Your 19th image will be fig. 19.
 This will look something like:

 - To understand the difference between the contrast, see fig. 1.